AJUKNO/mite/README.md

 ## License

-Mite is licensed under the ISC license.
+Mite is licensed under the MIT license.